KarenTatarian/multimodal_socialcues/README.md

 # multimodal_socialcues
 Author: Karen Tatarian

-Multi-modal Social Cues for Socially Intelligent Human-Robot Interaction
+Multi-modal Social Cues for Socially Intelligent Human-Robot Interaction in a Travel Planning Application (as a possible B2B solution)

 This project is part of the following submitted paper:  "How does modality matter?
 Investigating the synthesis and effects of multi-modal robot behavior on social intelligence".
 This work presents a multi-modal interaction focusing on the following modalities: proxemics for social navigation ```GreetingNavigation``` , gaze mechanisms ```GazeMechanism```(for turn-taking floor-holding, turn-yielding and joint attention), kinesics (for symbolic, deictic, and beat gestures), and social verbal content.